rancher/rke2/docs/cis_self_assessment.md

 Verify that the --basic-auth-file argument does not exist.

+**Remediation:**
+By default, RKE2 does not run with basic authentication enabled.
+No manual remediation is needed.

 #### 1.2.4
 Ensure that the `--kubelet-https` argument is set to true (Scored)